LostNFound-Andro/LostNFound/README.md

 1. The app only allows nitc email id for login.
 User need not enter password, but has to be logged-in in his mobile using nitc-email id.

-2. Once logged in the email is stored in userEmail variable which is static, which implies you can access logged in users email in any activity or fragment using MainActivity.userName variable.

-3. Instead of findViewById directly, use myFragmentView.findViewById (only in fragments).

-4. To use the context in any Fragment, use getActivity(); instead of this or Context context.
+2. A display picture, if there is any attached to the nitc gmail account, is shown in the navigation drawer.

+3. User is given following menu items to browse through
+>Profile
+>Feed
+>Post
+>Subscribe
+>Help & FAQ

+4. User can post a lost item, as of now, and browse them through the feed.

+Update 10/04/2016

+3. User can browse the feed, which shows all the posted data.
+Contact button is added, to facilitate communication with the post author.

-#INSTRUCTION FOR THE TEAM
+#INSTRUCTIONS FOR THE TEAM (Internal Documentation)

 ##Please update your Android Studio to 2.0 to resolve any gradle conflicts.

+Once logged in the email is stored in userEmail variable which is static, which implies you can access logged in users email in any activity or fragment using
+> MainActivity.userName variable.

 To add any functionality, add it in the existing fragments.